 Thomas H. Henriksen

 Thomas H. Henriksen is an emeritus senior fellow at the Hoover Institution, where he focuses on American foreign policy, international political affairs, and insurgencies.
 He specializes in the study of US diplomatic and military courses of action toward terrorist havens in the non-Western world and toward rogue regimes.

 Henriksen's next book, America's Wars: Interventions, Regime Change, and Insurgencies after the Cold War, is forthcoming from Cambridge University Press.
-His Cycles in U.S. Foreign Policy since the Cold War , which was published by Palgrave in 2017.
+His Cycles in U.S. Foreign Policy since the Cold War was published by Palgrave in 2017.
 The year before, Eyes, Ears & Daggers: Special Operations Forces and the Central Intelligence Agency in America's Evolving Struggle against Terrorism was published.